hassan-anees/hassananees/src/content/posts/enrich-your-unified-audit-log-with-purview-retention-policies.md

 3. Compliance and Risk Management

 The Purview Audit tool lands in the third category for compliance.
-[Audit retention policies](https://learn.microsoft.com/en-us/purview/audit-log-retention-policies) lets you specify how long to retain audit logs for within your organization.
-You can be very broad or granular on your retention on specific data.
-Based on your lis180 days for logs generated on or after October 17, 2023
+[Audit retention policies](https://learn.microsoft.com/en-us/purview/audit-log-retention-policies) let you specify how long to retain audit logs for within your organization.
+These policies are flexible as you can specify retention on all activities in one of more Microsoft Services.
+You can retain data all the way to 10 years, but of course, you should align with the standard in your industry.

-on An audit log retention policy lets you specify how long to retain audit logs in your organization.
-You can retain audit logs for up to 10 years.
-You can create policies based on the following criteria:

-We'll dive into audit retention policies within Purview.

-I'll give a short intro on Purview and audit retention policies.
-If you're unfamiliar with and its importance.
-A brief introIf you're unfamiliar In short, an audit - (good primer that was provided when discussing data sensitivity labels)

 ### Prerequisites